mdn/browser-compat-data/USING-CONFLUENCE.md

 ## No data before Chrome 40

 This means that if a feature landed before Chrome 40, then `40` is what will be in the JSON file.

+## Chrome 43 contains false-positives

+Because of a change in internal architecture, Chrome 43 shows features being added in that version that have been supported much longer.
+If Confluence says something landed in Chrome 43, you should confirm them in [Chrome's commit history](https://cs.chromium.org/chromium/src/third_party/blink/renderer/).
+If you're uncomfortable with that, contact jmedley@google.com.